 1) Log in to your management console.
 Click on Phishing > + Create Campaign.

 2) Enter your phishing campaign details as you normally would.
 For further information on how to set up a phishing campaign, click here.

 3) The last option prior to creating your campaign is where you can add an EZXploit pen-test.
 Click the drop-down next to Add Exploit to add an exploit.

-4) After selecting to add an exploit, you will see additional options which you can select for that particular test.
+4) After selecting to add an exploit, you will see additional options which you can select for that test.
 Each option will allow you to harvest that data if the user fails your EZXploit test.
-You may choose as many options as you wish.
+You may choose as many options as you'd like.